Emberlynn-Loo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons.
-2. JENGA displays a list of persons.
+2. Gene-nie displays a list of persons.
 3. User selects a specific person in the list to delete by providing the person’s UUID.
-4. JENGA deletes the person.
+4. Gene-nie deletes the person.
-5. JENGA displays confirmation message.
+5. Gene-nie displays confirmation message.

     Use case ends.